Semi-universality of CFT$_d$ entropy at large spin: Outline and summary of principal results

 For reasons explained in the previous subsection, $\ln Z$ takes a universal form in this limit (up to one overall dynamically determined numerical constant which we call $c'$ below).
-Almost 20 years ago, the authors of \cite{Bhattacharyya:2007vs} \footnote{This paper (together with \cite{Aharony:2005bm, Lahiri:2007ae}) can be viewed as precursors to the \textit{Fluid-Gravity} correspondence.
+Almost 20 years ago, the authors of \cite{Bhattacharyya:2007vs} \footnote{The paper \cite{Bhattacharyya:2007vs} (together with \cite{Aharony:2005bm, Lahiri:2007ae}) can be viewed as a precursor to the \textit{Fluid-Gravity} correspondence.
 In particular the ref.~\!\cite{Bhattacharyya:2007vs} used the universal hydrodynamical prediction, derived in that paper, to provide an explanation of the properties of black holes in $AdS$.} used the fluid method to demonstrate that, to leading order in the limit \eqref{limnorm},

-The eq.~\!\eqref{uniform} captures the trace over the spectrum of states of the CFT on spatial slice $S^3$ (or over the space of local operators of the theory) in the canonical ensemble.
+Eqn.~\!\eqref{uniform} captures the trace over the spectrum of states of the CFT on the spatial slice $S^3$ (or over the space of local operators of the theory) in the canonical ensemble.
 The inverse Laplace transform of eq.~\!\eqref{uniform} yields a (universal) microcanonical formula for the entropy as a function of energy $E$ and angular momenta $J$.
 It was explained in \cite{Benjamin:2023qsc} (see also \cite{Shaghoulian:2015lcn}), that this Legendre transform accurately captures the entropy of the field theory in the limit